Seagull-Project-PHP-Framework/seagullframework-website/docs/Howto/DB/MaxDB.md

 <!-- Version: 4 -->
 <!-- Last-Modified: 2007/07/02 17:47:13 -->
 <!-- Author: demian -->

 # Getting SGL to work with MaxDB

-I wrote a DB-Wrapper for the PEAR-Odbc-Database-Driver called maxdb_SGL, it will be available soon.......
+I wrote a DB-Wrapper for the PEAR-Odbc-Database-Driver called maxdb\_SGL, it will be available soon.......

-## Reserved Words for !MaxDB
+## Reserved Words for MaxDB
 || *Reserved in !MaxDB* || *Context of usage in !MaxDB* || *!MySQL counterpart* ||
 || `@` || May prefix identifier, like '@table' || Not allowed ||
 || `ADDDATE()` || SQL function || `ADDDATE()`; new in !MySQL version 4.1.1 ||